Date: Sat. April 18 (always the Saturday after Easter)

 Cub Scouts, Boy and Girl Scouts (and other kid-oriented groups) of all ages and skills are invited to participate!
 Come and enjoy a day of fun and friendly orienteering practice and competition.
 This event gives scouts a chance to improve their outdoor skills and navigate the beautiful trails of this park.

-The orienteering courses consist of a series of flags ("controls") set up in a linear course around the park trails.
-Instruction clinics will be provided to help Scouts interested in passing off requirements for the BSA Orienteering merit badge or GSA Orienteering interest project.
+The orienteering courses consist of a series of flags ("controls") set up in around the park.
+Scouts will participate in pairs or in small groups, scouts navigate to each control in order and return to the finish area.
+Instruction clinics will be provided to help Scouts interested in passing off requirements for the Orienteering merit badge or interest project.
 Scouts attending the Scout-O will be grouped according to rank and will navigate courses matched to their skill level.
-Scouts will participate in pairs or in small groups.

 Note that overnight camping is offered at this park.

-The Scout-O will offer four levels of orienteering courses, with the intention that Scouts will compete with other Scouts of the same rank.
-Therefore, please read the following course descriptions carefully and be sure your Scouts are registered for appropriate courses.
+Scout-O has four levels of orienteering courses, with the intention that Scouts will compete with other Scouts of the same rank.
+Please read the following course descriptions carefully and be sure your Scouts are registered for appropriate courses.

-Note: The White beginner course is noncompetitive and for learning the basics only.
-Mixed rank category teams are allowed, but will compete on the course of the higher-ranking Scout.
+Note: The beginner course is noncompetitive and for learning the basics only.

-The white course is a non-competitive course designed to introduce Cub Scouts, Webelos, Brownies, Juniors, Tenderhearts and Explorers to orienteering.
-These Scouts will participate in small groups of two to four Scouts.
-Each group of no more than four Scouts must be accompanied by an adult, who should follow his/her group, not lead it.
+The Beginner course is a non-competitive course designed to introduce Cub Scouts, Webelos, Brownies, Juniors, and Explorers to orienteering.
+Scouts will participate in small teams of two to four.
+Each group must be accompanied by an adult, who should follow his/her group, not lead it.

-The yellow a and b courses are for pairs of Tenderfoot, Second Class and First Class Boy Scouts; Girl Scout advanced Juniors and Cadettes; and American Heritage Girl Explorers and Pioneers.
+The Beginner/Intermediate course is intended for pairs of Tenderfoot, Second Class and First Class Boy Scouts; Girl Scout advanced Juniors and Cadettes; and American Heritage Girl Explorers and Pioneers.
 It is recommended that an adult trail the pair, but NOT communicate with the Scouts except in the case of an emergency.

-The orange course is for pairs of Star, Life and Eagle Boy Scouts; Girl Scout advanced Cadettes, Ambassadors and Seniors; and American Heritage Girl Patriots.
+The Intermediate course is intended for pairs of Star, Life and Eagle Boy Scouts; Girl Scout advanced Cadettes, Ambassadors and Seniors; and American Heritage Girl Patriots.
 No adults are allowed to accompany teams on this course.

-The green course is for individual entrants only - no pairs.
+The Advanced course is for individual entrants only - no pairs.
 It is limited to Scouts (including Explorers and Adult Scouters) with a fair amount of previous orienteering experience.

 How long will it take?